bvwaeyen/Hotspice/README.md

 Hotspice is designed as a Python module, and can therefore simply be imported through `import hotspice`.
 Several submodules provide various components, most of which are optional.
-All of the strictly crucial classes and functions are provided in the default `hotspice` namespace, but other modules like `hotspice.ASI` provide wrappers and examples for ease of use.
+All of the crucial classes are provided in the default `hotspice` namespace.
+Other modules like `hotspice.ASI` provide wrappers and examples for ease of use.

 ### Creating a simple spin ice